jessetvogel/abstract-nonsense/notes/ideas.md

   - ~~Dimension?~~ If we want to incorporate dimensions, then just let `dim(X)` be the category $\Z$ where $n \in \Z$ denotes a proof that $X$ is of dimension $n$.
 Although, not sure how to implement it.
   - **NOTE**: to have (counter-)examples, it is important that the properties of an object are really binded to the object!
     - Or more generally, we have a *Diagram* consisting of Objects, Morphisms and conditions on those.
 Then `cartesian/pullback` could be an Adjective!
     - An *Adjective* could be associated to certain Diagrams in certain categories.
-E.g. objects can have adjectives (diagram consisting of 1 object), morphisms (diagram consisting of 1 morphism (and 2 objects then as well, right)), and squares (diagram $X, Y, W, S, f : X \to S, g : Y \to S, \pi_1 : W \to X, \pi_2 : W \to Y​$) can be 'cartesian', or a 'pushout'.
+E.g. objects can have adjectives (diagram consisting of 1 object), morphisms (diagram consisting of 1 morphism (and 2 objects then as well, right)), and squares (diagram $X, Y, W, S, f : X \to S, g : Y \to S, \pi_1 : W \to X, \pi_2 : W \to Y$) can be 'cartesian', or a 'pushout'.